PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 Ultra's AI tools are powered by Microsoft's Azure OpenAI Service, and underpinned by [Anthology's Trustworthy AI approach](https://www.anthology.com/trust-center/trustworthy-ai-approach).
 They are a core Ultra feature (so are therefore available for use at no additional cost) and have been approved for use in teaching at the University of York.

+!!!
+Success "Use of data"

+    Content within the site and descriptions provided are not used to train the AI model.
+In other words, your data does not leave the site.

-In addition to the AI content generator tools in this guide, there is also an **AI conversation** tool which can be added as a standalone item.
-This allows students to directly interact with an AI in a socratic questioning or role play format.
-A separate guide for this tool is coming soon.
+In addition to the AI content generator tools in this guide, there is also a standalone [AI conversation tool](../ultra/ai-conversation.md) where students can directly interact with an AI persona.

 ## Getting started